searchhub/search-collector/README.md

 collector.addLogTransport(myTransport);
 ```

-### Override Logger
+## Override Logger

-You could also implement your own Logger. **Please be aware of that no LoggerTransports are called if you override the
-Logger**

-Instead of just implementing the log level you want to handle like in the `LoggerTransport` you have to implement all
+You could also implement your own Logger.
+Instead of just implementing the log level you want to handle like in
-log levels when you override the entire `Logger`.
+the `LoggerTransport` you have to implement all log levels when you override the entire `Logger`.

+**Please be aware of that no LoggerTransports are called if you override the Logger**

-## Assemble
+# Assemble

 Use different components based on your use case